chris00walker/domain-model/DDD_Artefacts/docs/v2/ubiquitous-language/guidelines/ubiquitous_language_guidelines.md

 This document establishes the core guidelines for creating, maintaining, and evolving the Ubiquitous Language within the Elias Food Imports domain model.
 These guidelines ensure consistency across all aspects of the system, from code to documentation to conversations with domain experts.
 ## Key Principles
 ### 1. Single Source of Truth
 Every domain concept must have a single, authoritative definition that is consistently used across all contexts.
-This definition should be documented and accessible to all team members.
+These definitions are maintained in the [Domain Glossary](./glossary.md) and should be referenced from all documentation and code.
 ### 2. Business-Driven Terminology
 The Ubiquitous Language must reflect the business domain, not technical implementation.
 Technical terms should only be used when they have specific business meaning.
 ### 3. Bounded Context Awareness